OpenWebAdvocacy/website/src/posts/Australia-ACCC-Nov-22.md

 They propose:

 1. Reversing the Apple browser ban
-2. Equivalent Access to Hardware and Software
+2. Requiring equivalent access to hardware and software
-3. Allow Web Apps to Compete with Native Apps
+3. Allowing web apps to compete with single-pletform "native" apps

 > Apple requires all browsers on iOS to be built using its WebKit browser engine.
 Further, Apple prevents WebKit from accessing certain APIs and iOS functionality, which restricts the functionality of web apps compared to native apps (for example, push notifications can be accessed by native apps but not web apps).